How to Repot Spider Plants in 5 Easy Steps

 Use a well-drained and light potting mix.

-To repot, start by choosing a new container.
-If you’re keeping the plant as is, you should choose one around one to two sizes up at most.
-This provides the right balance between giving the plant extra space and giving it so much space that it struggles to grow.
+To repot spider plants, start by choosing a new container.
+If you’re keeping the plant as is, choose one around one to two sizes up at most.
+This provides the right balance between extra space and too much space.

-Never choose a pot far larger than the current container as the roots will likely rot from excess moisture and the plant will have limited growth above the soil line.
+Never choose a pot far larger than the current container.
+The roots will likely rot from excess moisture, and the plant will have limited growth above the soil line.

-If you plan on dividing while repotting, the number of containers and their size will depend on the size of the plant itself.
+If you plan on dividing while repotting, the containers will depend on the size of the plant itself.
 You can typically replant one of the divisions in the previous container, using similarly sized pots to plant up the rest.

 You’ll also need something to fill the containers with.
-When grown as houseplants, spider plants need a well-draining and light soil mix to promote airflow and prevent rotting.
+Spider plants need a well-draining and light soil mix to promote airflow and prevent rotting.
 Search for a houseplant-specific soil mix at your local nursery or online.
 Or you can combine two parts potting mix with one part perlite and one part coconut coir for the same result.

-You may want to lay down some newspaper to make the cleanup of this messy process quicker, but this is completely optional.
-If you prefer not to get your hands dirty, you can also use some gardening gloves.
+Lay down some newspaper to make the cleanup of this messy process quicker.
+If you prefer not to get your hands dirty, also use gardening gloves.

 How To Repot a Spider Plant